anentropic/python-glsl-shaderinfo/README.md

 Wheels for Linux (Python 3.6, 3.7, 3.8, 3.9) are provided.

-For macOS or Windows you can still install via pip but you need to have the Rust toolchain installed (i.e. `cargo` on your PATH) and then the will be built from source automatically.
+For macOS or Windows you can still install via pip but you need to have the Rust toolchain installed (i.e. `cargo` on your PATH) and then it will be built from source automatically.

+You can install it via: https://rustup.rs/

 ### Usage